GiannhsKer/CutHair-Appointments-Application/IMPROVEMENTS.md

 # Code Improvements Summary

-This document outlines all the improvements made to the CutHair barbershop appointment management system.
+This document outlines all the improvements made to the CutHair gi appointment management system.

 ## 🚀 Major Improvements